kudobuilder/kudo/keps/0033-structured-parameters.md

 }
 ```

-CRDs currently cannot describe recursive data structures, as they [don't support $ref or $recursiveRef](https://github.com/kubernetes/kubernetes/issues/54579).
-The correct way to define an arbitrary JSON structure in a Kubernetes API is with `apiextension.JSON`.
+A better solution than `extensionapi.JSON` would be to have a typed structure, but CRDs currently cannot describe recursive data structures, as they [don't support $ref or $recursiveRef](https://github.com/kubernetes/kubernetes/issues/54579).
+The only way to define an arbitrary JSON structure in a Kubernetes API is with `apiextension.JSON`.
 The resulting CRD for the operator version will therefore looks like this:

 ```yaml
 ...